Shuaib-musthafa/INSU-SYNC/README.md

 - Identify areas for improvement
 - Receive actionable recommendations

-A key highlight for executives is the **"What-If Calculator"**,  which simulates intervention strategies to estimate potential impacts on performance scores and financial outcomes.And ** "recommendation" ** using Gemini APi.
+A key highlight for executives is the **"What-If Calculator"**, which simulates intervention strategies to estimate potential impacts on performance scores and financial outcomes.
+Additionally, the platform provides **personalized recommendations** powered by the **Gemini API**.

 ---